Providing information and intelligence to the SRA

 We acknowledge all initial reports of information by

-- confirming how we handle information we receive, and
+- confirming how we handle information we receive.

-Sometimes we may decide to contact a person who has already provided information to us again.
+Sometimes we may decide to contact a person who has already provided information to us.
 This depends on the circumstances in each case.
 For example, this might happen if

 - we believe they have, or have access to, further information which we need to take the right action, and/or